LucienLuc/messenger-rest-api/README.md

 Registered users are capable of creating multiple chat rooms where they can chat with others in the same chat room.
 Other users can join a chat room by request which can be accepted or rejected by the room creator.

-Most backend code in collaboration with [@colbytanderson](https://github.com/colbytanderson)
+Backend code in collaboration with [@colbytanderson](https://github.com/colbytanderson)

 ## How to Use
 1. Clone repo